• Skip to content

 • Disability

-A dentist is a university-trained health professional who specialises in preventing, diagnosing and treating conditions of the teeth, mouth and jaws.
+A dentist is a university-trained health professional who provides dental care.
+Dentists help to prevent, diagnose and treat conditions of the teeth, mouth and jaws.

 A paediatric dentist is a fully qualified dentist who has completed additional university training and is a specialist in caring for children.
 Paediatric dentists often see children who have additional health care needs, are very young or anxious, or have more complex dental needs.